Jacky-Y/vuls/vul2.md

 http://pluck.com/admin.php?action=installmodule
 ![image-upload2](images/upload2.png)

-To upload a file in install modules, prepare a test.php file with <? php phpinfo(); ?>.
+To upload a file in install modules, prepare a test.php file with &lt;? php phpinfo(); ?&gt;.
 Compress it into a zip file for uploading.
 ![image-upload3](images/upload3.png)
 ![image-upload4](images/upload4.png)